Tips for improving reading skills

 As with reading, make the trip to the library a part of their routine, whether it be weekly or monthly, so that they look forward to picking new books and feel motivated to finish the ones they have already brought home to read.

 At Kumon, we understand the importance and long-term benefits of reading.
 The Kumon English Programme works to develop a child's ability to understand a wide variety of texts, and to instil a life-long love of reading for educational, professional and personal enjoyment.
-Alongside the programme, our students (both English and maths) are encouraged to select books from our Recommended Reading List.
+Alongside the programme, our students (of both English and maths) are encouraged to select books from our Recommended Reading List.